Lumsden, New Zealand: History

 Originally the district in general was known as The Elbow.
 When this name was given to the then new railway station, residents of Castlerock, then also known as The Elbow and on the opposite bank of the Ōreti River, brought the matter to George Lumsden of the Otago Provincial Council.
 He referred that matter to the Railways Department who, in the absence of any other suggestion, chose the name Lumsden for the town.

-In 2017, it was suggested that Lumsden is becoming a satellite town on Queenstown.
-It was much cheaper to buy or rent a house in Lumsden and then work in Queenstown where wages are potentially higher.
+In 2017, it was suggested that Lumsden is becoming a satellite town for Queenstown, despite the 100 km commuting distance.
+It was much cheaper to buy or rent a house in Lumsden and work in Queenstown where wages are potentially higher.

+The Lumsden Presbyterian church, which was built in 1891, was decommissioned in 2022.
+It was purchased and moved to Rangiora with plans to convert it into a house.
+The historic church and surrounding trees were observed to remain on site in mid August 2023.

 Railways

 Lumsden also used to be a major railway junction with lines departing to all four points of the compass.
 The Kingston Branch from Invercargill ran north–south through the town, while to the west was the Mossburn Branch and to the east was the Waimea Plains Railway that connected with the Main South Line in Gore.
 In 1971, most of the Waimea Plains Railway closed, but sixteen kilometres from Lumsden to Balfour remained open until 1978.
 In 1979, the line north to Kingston was closed after repairs to flood damage would not have been economic, and both the Mossburn Branch and the connection south to Invercargill closed in December 1982.

 The railway station is now preserved as a tourist information centre.
 The Lumsden Heritage Trust, formed in 2013 has recovered and restored original carriages and trains.
 It has displayed the chassis of New Zealand Railways steam locomotive P 60 at the town's southern entrance, as well as two unrestored locomotives, V 126 and V 127, two Drewry diesel shunters and three wagons by the old station, to commemorate its former prominent status in New Zealand's national rail network.
 In April 2022 a historic 1883 A Class 199 elevated roof passenger carriage was added to the Lumsden Railway precinct.